How to Bring 'Evicted' Home

 Maps like these serve as a teaser for Desmond’s latest project, Evicted Lab, the first nationwide database of evictions.
 As Desmond will be the first to explain, a national map of known evictions is far from complete: “Informal” evictions—when landlords pay tenants to leave, threaten them with deportations, or otherwise push them out of their homes—may in fact outnumber the formal ones.

 This gap in our national understanding of the affordable housing crisis is a crisis itself.
-It isn’t the central lesson that emerges from the exhibit, which is studiously not slick but nevertheless rich in data.
-But it ought to be a big takeaway.
+It isn’t the central lesson that emerges from the exhibit, which is studiously not slick but nevertheless rich in data and tidy graphics.
+But it ought to be a big takeaway, thanks in large part to Desmond’s work.
 What we know about evictions in America is terrifying, but what we don’t know is even worse.

 Nearly 80 years ago, a construction standstill derailed the subway’s progress, leading to its present crisis.
 This is the story, decade by decade.